yousefelassal/quote-cron/README.md

 > There is nothing impossible to him who will try.

 > I'm a great believer in luck and I find the harder I work, the more I have of it.

+> If only wed stop trying to be happy wed have a pretty good time.